dwyl/phoenix-liveview-counter-tutorial/README.md

   end
 end
 ```
-No, as you open and close your incognito windows you will get a count of how
+Now, as you open and close your incognito windows you will get a count of how
 many are running.

 <br /><br /><br />